carolinevannebo/ExamTDS200/README.md

 ### Bugs
 - Data loading: Sometimes when first starting the app as an already logged in user, the feed page is blank as it renders empty before data is loaded.
 Switching tab and re-entering will display posts as expected.
-- User state: After logging out as user1 and logging in as user2, user1's profile page is still displayed until resfreshing or re-entering profile page.
+- User state: After logging out as userX and logging in as userY, userX's profile page is still displayed until resfreshing or re-entering profile page.
 - Rendering: Upon Firebase storage error "Failed to load" when denied access, images that are not rendered still takes up whitespace.
 - Unexpected behavior: When logged in user navigates to another user's profile page, they can open the settings modal and edit their own data.
 - Unexpected behavior: When registering as a new user, input validation for repeat password does not update as it should after wrong input.
 For example: "repeat password does not match password", changing it to correct password will still lead to error alert.